-The underlying objective or purpose of the standard is relevant to the development.
-Therefore, this test is not applicable.
+The underlying objective or purpose of the standard is relevant to the development and is achieved as outlined in 8.1.1 above.
+Therefore, this clause is not applicable.

 7.3.3 The underlying object or purpose would be defeated or thwarted (Wehbe Test No.3)